LAWLZXDD/LAWLZXDD/README.md

 🎓Currently an Instructor teaching new recruits about Computer Hardware, Network Configuration of Cisco Routers/Switches, VMware Fundamentals, Windows 10 & Server 2016, Linux Redhat 6 and CentOS 10. 🎒

-💻 Spent most of my time has a System/Network admin working towards a Cybersecurity role 🔒.
+💻 Spent most of my time as a System/Network admin working towards a Cybersecurity role 🔒.

 ☁️ Found a liking to Javascript and Web Development.
 Wanted to pursue more into it to create and build cool stuff with my best friends💕.